-5.3 Summary
+5.4 Summary

 Stochastic gradients vs. streaming.
 The methods of Section 5.1 apply stochastic optimization to variational mean field inference objectives.
-In optimization literature and practice, stochastic gradient methods have a large body of both theoretical and empirical support, and so such methods offer a compelling framework for scalable inference.
-The streaming ideas surveyed in Section 5.2 are less well understood, but by treating the streaming setting, rather than the setting of a large fixed-size dataset, they may extend the reach of Bayesian modeling and inference.
+In optimization literature and practice, stochastic gradient methods have a large body of both theoretical and empirical support, and so these methods offer a compelling framework for scalable inference.
+The streaming ideas surveyed in Section 5.2 are less well understood, but by treating the streaming setting, rather than the setting of a large fixed-size dataset, they may be more relevant for some applications.